25 Easy Ways to Get Free Stuff Online

 Who can get free stuff online?

-Most free samples require you to be at least 18 years old to request samples.
-Some digital downloads, such as apps or ebooks, are available to teens as young as 13.
+Most free samples require you to be at least 18 years old to request them.
+However, some digital downloads, such as apps or ebooks, are available to teens as young as 13.

 Are there free stuff scams?